Broadcom/AFBR-S50-API/Doxygen/04_porting_guide.md

 incorporated into the S2PI module.

 @note The EEPROM read sequence (and herein the GPIO mode) is only executed once upon device initialization.
-This is, during the #Argus_Init API function.
+This is, during the #Argus_Init or #Argus_Reinit API functions.
 The EEPROM is not accessed while active distance measurements are executed and thus the GPIO toggle speed does not impact the device performance.

-### S2PI Overview
+#### S2PI Overview

 The module needs to provide two different modes of operation, both as SPI
 master: